HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 |com.ibm.websphere.security.customSSOCookieName	|LtpaToken2|
 |com.ibm.websphere.security.disableGetTokenFromMBean	|false|

-- To continue the changes, click **Save** link.
+2. To continue the changes, click **Save**.

 ## Adding the hostname/server certificate to the WAS trust store

-In order to allow internal HTTPS communication with your IdP, we need to add the hostname (FQDN) to the WebSphere trust store.
+In order to allow internal HTTPS communication with your IdP, you must add the hostname (FQDN) to the WebSphere trust store.

 In the WAS console, navigate to **Security > SSL certificate and key management > Key stores and certificates > NodeDefaultTrustStore > Signer Certificates > Retrieve from port**.

-- Set the following properties:
+3. Set the following properties:

 |Name|	Value|
 |-----|------|